winkm89/teachPress/readme.txt

 Please note the [teachPress 6.0 Upgrade Information](https://mtrv.wordpress.com/2016/12/30/teachpress-6-0-upgrade-information/)

 == Changelog ==

+= 6.2.5 (07.04.2019) =
+* New: [tplist]: HTML anchor added
+* Changed: Handling of [tplist] shortcodes which are used multiple times in one post/page
+* Changed: "Deleted" message for course terms and types in the settings added
+* Changed: Overwrite publication option for the importer is now an update option
+* Bugfix: Buttons for 'next/last page' of [tplist] don't show in responsive design (#109)
+* Bugfix: bibtexParse class uses removed function split (#111)
+* Bugfix: Fix array offset errors in bibtexParse class PARSEENTRIES::get_line()

 = 6.2.4 (10.04.2018) =
 * Changed: Requirement for PHP 5.3+ added